Dietes robinsoniana

-Dietes robinsoniana, the Lord Howe wedding lily, is found naturally only on Lord Howe Island.
-It grows on cliff faces, often in exposed situations.
-Found also on forest margins and the tops of Mount Gower and Mount Lidgbird and behind the beaches on Lord Howe Island.
+Dietes robinsoniana, the Lord Howe wedding lily, is found naturally only on Lord Howe Island, Australia.
+It grows on cliff faces, often in exposed locations.
+It is also Found on forest margins and the tops of Mount Gower and Mount Lidgbird and behind the beaches on Lord Howe Island.
 It is one of the world's most intriguing and remarkable biogeographic disjunctions, with its nearest phylogenetic relatives occurring in Africa.